-New Jersey does still have higher than average enrollment in stand-alone Medicare Part D plans, with about 55 percent of the state’s total Medicare population enrolled in stand-alone Part D plans, versus about 40 percent nationwide.
+New Jersey does still have higher than average enrollment in stand-alone Medicare Part D plans, with about 52% of the state’s total Medicare population enrolled in stand-alone Part D plans, versus about 36% nationwide.
 That makes sense when we consider that Medicare Advantage enrollment is lower than average in New Jersey, and Original Medicare enrollment is higher than average (most people with stand-alone Part D plans buy them to supplement Original Medicare, since most Medicare Advantage plans include Part D coverage).

 Medicare Part D enrollment is available when a person is first eligible for Medicare and during the annual open enrollment period in the fall (October 15 to December 7, with coverage effective January 1).

 How does Medicaid provide financial assistance to Medicare beneficiaries in New Jersey?

 Many Medicare beneficiaries receive financial assistance through Medicaid with the cost of Medicare premiums and services Medicare doesn’t cover – such as long-term care.

 Our guide to financial assistance for Medicare enrollees in New Jersey includes overviews of these programs, including long-term care coverage, Medicare Savings Programs, and eligibility guidelines for assistance.